Ralenac/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a front-end (client-side) project.
+The goal was to build a simplified single-page Twitter clone using HTML, CSS, JS, jQuery and AJAX.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started